SEN Information Report

 What does all the jargon mean?

 The following glossary of terms list different words and abbreviations that we use:

 - Annual review - the review of an EHC plan which the local authority must make as a minimum every 11 months.

 - CAMHS - Children and Adolescent Mental Health Service.

 - EP - Educational Psychologist.

-- Education, Health and Care Plan - A personal care plan which will replace a Statement - see above.
+- Education, Health and Care Plan - A personal care plan

 - Graduated approach - A model of action and intervention to help pupils who have special educational needs.
 The approach recognises that there is a continuum of SEND and that, where necessary, increasing specialist expertise should be brought to bear on the difficulties that a pupil may be experiencing.

 - Healthcare Plan - This is a document which describes any significant medical conditions that a child may have which require special medication or adjustments.
 The plan outlines the pupil's needs and what needs to be put in place to support them.
 It is then shared with all those staff supporting the child.

 - LIAISE – Lincolnshire’s Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS).

 - National Curriculum - This sets out a clear, full and statutory entitlement to learning for all pupils, determining what should be taught and setting attainment targets for learning.
 It also determines how performance will be assessed and reported.

 - Provision - Any extra help, support or equipment that a pupil receives.